Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 2. Heart Health Screenings:
      - Offer to policyholders to gauge risk of a heart attack or stroke in the next 5 years
      - Use to develop features of personalised health plan, e.g., following a heart-healthy eating pattern, increasing exercise, maintaining a healthy weight and reducing tobacco use
-     - For all policyholder ages to complete annually upon purchasing a policy
+     - For all policyholders to complete annually upon purchasing a policy

 3. Cancer Prevention Initiatives:
      - Personalised based on policyholder’s lifestyle factors, including diet, tobacco use, physical activity.